 Our vision

-We aspire to be recognised for delivering world-class research and teaching excellence in the natural sciences, transforming our society through our innovative and interdisciplinary research, and educating our students to enhance and improve the local and global community.
+We aspire to be recognised for delivering world-class research and teaching excellence in physics and astronomy, transforming our society through our innovative and interdisciplinary research, and educating our students to enhance and improve the local and global community.

 At Kent, academics, researchers and students are all part of the same close-knit scientific community.
 We welcome staff and students from all over the world and have a strong commitment to equality and diversity within everything we do.
 Together we create success.